WebAssembly/spec/spectec/test-prose/TEST.md

 execution_of_data.drop x
 1. Perform $with_data(x, []).

-execution_of_return
-1. Pop all values val'* from the stack.
-2. If the top of the stack is frame, then:
-  a.
-Pop F from the stack.
-  b.
-Let n be the arity of F.
-  c.
-Push F to the stack.
-  d.
-Push val'* to the stack.
-  e.
-Pop val^n from the stack.
-  f.
-Exit current context.
-  g.
-Push val^n to the stack.
-3. Else:
-  a.
-Pop L from the stack.
-  b.
-Push L to the stack.
-  c.
-Push val'* to the stack.
-  d.
-Exit current context.
-  e.
-Execute RETURN.

 instantiation module externval*
 1. Let (MODULE _ _ _ _ _ elem* data* start? _) be module.